Causal Feature Selection via Orthogonal Search: Data Generation and Evaluation Metric

-For every combination of number of nodes (\#nodes), sparsity $(p_s)$, noise level $(\sigma^2)$, number of observation $(z)$, and non-linear probability $(p_n)$ (look at Table~\ref{tab:experiment_setup}), 100 examples (DAGs) are generated and stored as csv files (altogether 72.000 DAGs are simulated, comprising a dataset of overall $>$10GB).
-For each DAG, $z$ number of samples are generated by sampling noise ($\epsilon$ in Equation~\eqref{eq:data_generation}) with variance $\sigma^2$ starting from root of the DAG.
+For every combination of number of nodes (\#nodes), connectivity $(p_s)$, noise level $(\sigma^2)$, number of observation $(n)$, and non-linear probability $(p_n)$ (look at~\Cref{tab:experiment_setup}), 100 examples (DAGs) are generated and stored as csv files (altogether 72.000 DAGs are simulated, comprising a dataset of overall $>$10GB).
+For each DAG, $z$ number of samples are generated by sampling noise ($\epsilon$ in~\Cref{eq:data_generation}) with variance $\sigma^2$ starting from root of the DAG.
 For future benchmarking, the generated files will be made available with the code later on.

-We generate DAGs (Direct Acyclic Graphs) in multiple steps: i) a random permutation of nodes is chosen as a topological order of a DAG. ii) Based on this order, directed edges are added to this DAG from each node to its followers with a certain probability $p_s$ (sparsity). iii) For each observation, values are assigned to nodes according to the topological order of the DAG in such a way that each node's value is determined by summing over transformations (linear or nonlinear with a certain nonlinear probability $p_n$) of values of its direct causes with the addition of Gaussian distributed noise.
-The non-linear transformation used is $\alpha \tanh(\beta x)$, with $\alpha = 0.5$ and $\beta = 1.5$.
+We generate DAGs (Direct Acyclic Graphs) in multiple steps: i) a random permutation of nodes is chosen as a topological order of a DAG. ii) Based on this order, directed edges are added to this DAG from each node to its followers with a certain probability $p_s$ (connectivity). iii) For each observation, values are assigned to nodes according to the topological order of the DAG in such a way that each node's value is determined by summing over transformations (linear or nonlinear with a certain nonlinear probability $p_n$) of values of its direct causes with the addition of Gaussian distributed noise.
+The non-linear transformation used is $a \tanh(b x)$\footnote{The resulting values in the experiments are not concentrated around zero, and they are even up to 10ks for large graphs ($\sim50$ nodes).
+With the nonlinearity feature of $a \tanh(b x)$ for relatively large values taken into account, this is a good representer of nonlinear relationships.}, with $a = 0.5$ and $b = 1.5$.
 If the set of parents for the node $X'$ is denoted as $PA_{X'}$ as before then value assignment for a node $X'$ is as follow: {} where $\varepsilon \sim N(0, \sigma^2)$ in which $\sigma^2$ represents noise level. $\iota_{\ell}(X)$ is an indicator functions which decides between linear or non-linear contribution of $X$ in $X'$.
 We decide the value of $\iota_{\ell}(p_n)$ by generating a binary randon number which is $1$ with probablity $p_n$ and $0$ with probability $1- p_n$.
 The value of $\theta$ is set to $2$ for the small DAGs (number of nodes equal to 5 or 10) and $0.5$ for large DAGs (number of nodes equal to 20 or 50) due to the value exploitation that might happen in large graphs.